lyndon025/playtested/src/content/article/2023-11-22-jujutsu-kaisen-phantom-parade-now-out-in-japan--how-to-get-access-via-vpn-and-impressions.md

 ---
-title: "Jujutsu Kaisen: Phantom Parade Now out in Japan! | How to get access via VPN, and Impressions"
+author: lyndonguitar
+category: Review
-description: "Jujutsu Kaisen: Phantom Parade is finally out now, after a myriad of delays from 2022 to the tail end of 2023, with a limited release yesterday November 21, 2023."
+description: 'Jujutsu Kaisen: Phantom Parade is finally out now, after a myriad of delays from 2022 to the tail end of 2023, with a limited release yesterday November 21, 2023.'
+featured: false
 pubDate: 2023-11-22
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "jujutsu-kaisen-phantom-parade"]
+tags:
-featured: false
+- taptap
+- jujutsu-kaisen-phantom-parade
-thumb: ""
+thumb: ''
+title: 'Jujutsu Kaisen: Phantom Parade Now out in Japan! | How to get access via VPN, and Impressions'
 ---

 Jujutsu Kaisen: Phantom Parade is finally out now, after a myriad of delays from 2022 to the tail end of 2023, with a limited release yesterday November 21, 2023.